Ginger and NutmegProvencal RecipesSoupTaste

 Instructions

-• Start with washing the melon then cut them in 2 ( try to make a nice cut if you serve them: equal and clean) and make some balls with a Parisian scoop melon baller, you can easily find it on Amazon if you don't have one.
+• Start by washing the melon and cutting it in two (if you serve them, try to make a nice cut: equal and clean).
+Then, make some balls with a Parisian scoop melon baller.

-• Calculate 5 balls for each serving, set in a bowl and cool in the fridge.
+• Calculate five balls for each serving, set in a bowl and cool in the fridge.

-• Now you can scoop the rest of melon roughly and put in a blender though not all at the same time: start with a small quantity and then add the rest.
+• Now, you can scoop the rest of the melon roughly and put it in a blender, though not all at once: start with a small quantity and then add the rest.
 Mix well.

 • Add the oil, a pinch of salt, the red peppercorn and some of the basil and mix again till you have a smooth consistency.

-• Taste: if it seems to you that it's a bit insipid add a pinch of salt and some extra oil and mix again.
+• Taste: If it seems a bit insipid, add a pinch of salt and some extra oil and mix again.

-• Store in the fridge and let it cool 1 hour, then pour in the half melons or in a nice glass or bowl, add the melon balls and some basil.
+• Store in the fridge and let it cool for 1 hour.
+Then, pour the half melons into a nice glass or bowl, add the melon balls, and some basil.

 • Enjoy!